An Apple Blossom Wedding

-"An Apple Blossom Wedding" was a 1947 song by American composer Nat Simon and Irish songwriter Jimmy Kennedy which reached number 1 on the UK's sheet music charts that year.
+"An Apple Blossom Wedding" is a 1947 song by American composer Nat Simon and Irish songwriter Jimmy Kennedy which reached number 1 on the UK's sheet music charts that year, spending seven weeks at the top of the listings.
 Recordings of the song by Sammy Kaye, Eddy Howard and Buddy Clark were hits on the Billboard sales charts.

 Background

 The song's lyrics refer to the flower of an apple tree and a romance which started at a wedding during the season when it blossoms.
 "An Apple Blossom Wedding" was first published on March 22, 1947.

 Chart performance

 The song entered the UK sheet music charts on October 30, 1947, and reached number 1 on December 4, its sixth week on chart.
 The following week, it was replaced at the top of the charts by "Now is the Hour", but the week after that, "An Apple Blossom Wedding" returned to number 1 for a six-week stay.
 For the final week, it was jointly listed at number 1 with "Peg o' My Heart".
 As such, "An Apple Blossom Wedding" was the number 1 hit for Christmas 1947.
 It spent a total of 18 weeks on the sheet music charts.

 Two recorded versions of the song also reached the US Billboard charts that October: Sammy Kaye & his Orchestra on RCA Victor (with vocals by Don Cornell) peaked at number 5 with their rendition, whilst Eddy Howard & his Orchestra on Majestic made number 9.
 In November, Buddy Clark's version on Columbia (with Mitchell Ayres' Orchestra) entered the charts, and was a number 14 hit.